gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 canyon walls of the houses.
 Chickens squawked and clucked in rooftop coops; smoke rose from a double hundred chimneys, and kites fluttered in the wind.
-It was different than looking down on the world from Avaunt---closer, faster, and a thousand times more exciting.
+It was different than looking down on the world from Avaunt–closer, faster, and a thousand times more exciting.

 The boat's green and white pennant snapped above the sail as they climbed higher and higher.
-Vertigo suddenly rose in her throat as she remembered Fraederiq falling ...
+Vertigo suddenly rose in her throat as she remembered Fraederiq falling …

 Thomas banked to starboard.
 "Rather the view, isn't it?" he said loudly.
 "Shall we go under?"

 "What?
 I mean, pardon?"

 "Shall we go under the mountain?
 It's quite spectacular."

 "No," Razi said firmly.
 "Just the sides."